Christina's Cucina

 Arancini Sicilian Rice Balls

-My arancini photo has been stolen around the world, featured on menus in France and New York, catering companies’ websites and more.
+My arancini photo has been stolen hundreds of times around the world, featured on restaurant menus, catering companies’ websites and more.

 Where does the blame lie?
 You’re probably not such a bad cook/baker after all!